 PJM and MISO did not conduct a TMEP study in 2019.
 As a result of decreases in M2M congestion and the addition of transmission upgrades already in process that affect the top congested historical M2M flowgates, PJM and MISO did not conduct a TMEP study in 2020.
 PJM and MISO agreed to assess the impact of planned upgrades and congestion using an additional year of market data.
 As a result, PJM and MISO did not conduct a TMEP study in 2021.
 The 2022 TMEP study focused on 23 flowgates as potential TMEP projects.
 Of the 23 initial flowgates, 19 were eliminated due to their relationship with other existing reliability projects already included in PJM's RTEP or MISO's MTEP plans, or the identified congestion was caused by outages.
-127 Two projects were eliminated after studies showed that congestion was not persistent in October 2022, and an additional project was eliminated in December 2022 after further studies showed congestion was not persistent, leaving one TMEP project (Powerton - Towerline 138 kV) that was approved for implementation by the PJM Board on February 15, 2023, and by the MISO Board on March 23, 2023.
-128 129 130 For both 2023 and 2024, the RTOs decided not to initiate a Coordinated System Plan (CSP) study, and to continue to assess the impact of planned upgrades and congestion persistence with additional market data.
+Two projects were eliminated after studies showed that congestion was not persistent in October 2022, and an additional project was eliminated in December 2022 after further studies showed congestion was not persistent, leaving one TMEP project (Powerton - Towerline 138 kV) that was approved for implementation by the PJM Board on February 15, 2023, and by the MISO Board on March 23, 2023.
+For both 2023 and 2024, the RTOs decided not to initiate a Coordinated System Plan (CSP) study, and to continue to assess the impact of planned upgrades and congestion persistence with additional market data.
+PJM and MISO are currently coordinating on interregional congestion issues to identify potential constraints to address in the 2024/2025 TMEP cycle.
+The joint regional planning committee (JRPC) will make a determination on whether to perform a 2025 coordinated system plan in the second quarter of 2025.

 The PJM and MISO TMEP process for measuring the projected benefits of a TMEP transmission projects is flawed.
 The current rules incorrectly count congestion as a cost to load without accounting for how the congestion dollars are or are not returned to the load through ARRs and FTRs.
 The benefit of a TMEP transmission upgrade should be the expected difference in the total production cost of energy before and after the upgrade to all affected load.
 This measurement would include the change in expected LMP of all affected load before and after the upgrade, times the MW of load, plus the change in congestion dollars returned to the affected load before and after the upgrade.
-Congestion revenue returned to load is not a cost to the load, it is a credit against the overpayment of load payments compared to generation
+Congestion revenue returned to load is not a cost to the load, it is a credit against the overpayment of load payments compared to generation credits caused by the transmission constraint.
+Ignoring the return of congestion through the TMEP upgrades, and ignores the value of smaller upgrades that may not eliminate a constraint, but may reduce the average cost of energy for load.